priyanshuvats7/bangaluru-house-prediction/README.md

-# Bangalore House Prediction Project
+# Bangaluru House Prediction Project

-This project aims to predict house prices in Bangalore based on features such as BHK (Bedrooms, Hall, Kitchen), bathrooms, area, and location.
+This project aims to predict house prices in Bangaluru based on features such as BHK (Bedrooms, Hall, Kitchen), bathrooms, area, and location.

 ## Introduction

-Bangalore is a bustling city with a diverse real estate market.
+Bangaluru is a bustling city with a diverse real estate market.
 This project utilizes machine learning techniques to predict house prices in Bangalore, helping buyers and sellers make informed decisions.

 ## Dataset